Ahmed1492/food-flow/README.md

 - **For Users:** Browse food items, add them to a cart, and complete purchases through a secure checkout process.
 - **For Admins:** Manage food inventory, upload images, and track or update customer orders.
-- **Core Integrations:** Stripe for payments, JWT for authentication, and Cloudinary for image uploads.
+- **Core Integrations:** Stripe for payments, JWT for authentication, and useing multer for image uploads (local).

 ---